 Joseph’s first plural marriage during the Nauvoo era was in 1841 to Louisa Beaman, for time-and-eternity, meaning for this life and for the next.

 After this marriage, Joseph participated in a string of sealings to women with legal husbands.
 These marriages, called “eternity-only” sealings, don’t seem to be marriages in any traditional sense and apparently were to commence upon the death of both parties.
-The LDS.org essay “Plural Marriage in Kirtland and Nauvoo” notes:
+The Gospel Topics Essay “Plural Marriage in Kirtland and Nauvoo” notes:

 Sealings for time and eternity included commitments and relationships during this life, generally including the possibility of sexual relations.
 Eternity-only sealings indicated relationships in the next life alone. … [These sealings may] be explained by Joseph’s reluctance to enter plural marriage because of the sorrow it would bring to his wife Emma.
 He may have believed that sealings to married women would comply with the Lord’s command without requiring him to have normal marriage relationships.